great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ---
-title: How to configure a new Checkpoint using test_yaml_config
+title: Configure a new Checkpoint using test_yaml_config
 ---
 import Prerequsities from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';